 What Color Will Pretty Litter Change if My Cat has FIC?

 If you suspect that your cat has FIC, your Pretty Litter may turn blue/green or red.
 It might turn blue/green because the pH in your cat’s urine might be higher than normal if they are unable to urinate properly.
 It may turn red because blood in the urine is a common symptom of FIC.

 A urinary blockage, also known as urethra obstruction, is generally the result of these conditions above because it is caused by a cat’s inability to pass urine properly.
 A cat can have a urinary blockage because the urethra is physically blocked by crystals or bladder stones, but it can also become blocked if the bladder becomes inflamed due to infection or muscle spasming.

 What Color Will Pretty Litter Change if my Cat has a Urinary Blockage?

 Because a urinary blockage can be a result of any of the conditions listed here, the health monitoring litter may change to dark blue (high urinary pH), yellow/orange (low urinary pH), or red (blood in the urine).
 One important note about urinary blockages: Although the litter might change colors if your cat is able to urinate, sometimes with a complete blockage your cat won’t be able to urinate at all.
 This is an extremely serious condition because it can cause elevated kidney levels and eventually death.
 If you notice that your cat is unable to urinate, take them to the vet right away.

-Health monitoring can be a life-saver (literally) by alerting you to potential health concerns early.
-That is the most significant benefit of a litter like Pretty Litter.
+Health monitoring litter can be a life-saver (literally) by alerting you to potential health concerns early.
 Know exactly what’s going on with your cat’s health instantly with Pretty Litter’s health monitoring litter.